The Kriegsmarine Breakout

 Suriago Straits - an alternative

 In October of 1944, the last surface battle between battleship lines took place: The night battle at the Suriago Straits.
 As part of the Japanese attempts to stop the US landing operation in the Philippines, a Japanese force consisting of two battleships, one cruiser and four destroyers tried to sneak through the Suriago Straits to attack the US landing fleet.
 But they ware intercepted by six old US battleships, veterans and survivors of Pearl Harbor.
 With their radar guided fire, they were able to sink the attacking Japanese without a loss on their side.
-This scenarios gives an alternative setup for the battle - would more powerful Japanese fleet had a better chance?

 by Steve J. Hummel